MongoDB not supported

 Prisma Migrate will create a new migration directory with a SQL migration file in it:./prisma/migrations/20210426141759_initial-migration

-To include unsupported features, you must replace or modify the initial migration SQL:
+To include unsupported database features that already exist in the database, you must replace or modify the initial migration SQL:

 migration.sqlfile generated in the Initialize migration history section.